Music of South Africa: Reggae

 The most lasting change, however, may have been the importation of reggae from Jamaica.
-Following international superstar Bob Marley's concert celebrating Zimbabwe's independence in 1980, reggae took hold across Africa.
+Following international superstar Bob Marley's 1980 concert celebrating Zimbabwe's independence, reggae took hold across Africa.
 Lucky Dube was the first major South African artists; his style was modelled most closely on that of Peter Tosh.
-Into the 1990s, Lucky Dube was one of the best-selling artists in South African history, especially his 1990 album Slave.
-The 1990s also saw Jamaican music move towards ragga, an electronic style that was more influential on kwaito (South African hip hop music) than reggae.
+By the 1990s, Lucky Dube was among the best-selling artists in South African history, particularly with his 1990 album Slave.
+The 1990s also saw Jamaican music move towards ragga, an electronic style that was more influential on kwaito (South African hip-hop) than reggae.

 A group from the Free State called Oyaba also emerged during this period.
-Their best known hit songs are "Tomorrow Nation", "Paradise" and "Love Crazy."
-Reggae became quite popular and there was also a singer from KwaZulu-Natal, Sipho Johnson known as Jambo.
+Their best-known hit songs are "Tomorrow Nation", "Paradise", and "Love Crazy."
+Reggae became popular, and there was also a singer from KwaZulu-Natal, Sipho Johnson, known as Jambo.

 Township pop (Bubblegum)

 Township pop also improperly referred to as "bubblegum" is a form of South African pop music that arose in the middle of the 1980s, distinctively based on vocals with overlapping call-and-response vocals.
-Electronic keyboards and synthesisers are commonplace.
-Dan Tshanda of the band Splash was the first major bubblegum stars, followed by Sello Chicco Twala.
+Electronic keyboards and synthesizers are commonplace.
+Dan Tshanda of the band Splash was the first major bubblegum star, followed by Sello Chicco Twala.
 Twala introduced some politically oriented lyrics, such as "We Miss You Manelo" (a coded tribute to Nelson Mandela) and "Papa Stop the War", a collaboration with Mzwakhe Mbuli.

-In 1983 a major new South African star was born, Brenda Fassie.
+In 1983, a major new South African star was born, Brenda Fassie.
 Her single, "Weekend Special", announced her as the pre-eminent female South African vocalist of her generation.
-She remained unmatched in popularity, talent until her untimely death in 2004.
+She remained unmatched in popularity and talent until her untimely death in 2004.

-The late 1980s saw the rise of Yvonne Chaka Chaka, beginning with her 1984 hit "I'm in Love With a DJ", which was the first major hit for bubblegum.
-Her popularity rose into the 1990s, especially across the rest of Africa and into Europe.
+The late 1980s saw the rise of Yvonne Chaka Chaka, beginning with her 1984 hit "I'm in Love With a DJ", which was the first major bubblegum hit.
+Her popularity continued to rise into the 1990s, particularly across the rest of Africa and into Europe.
 Jabu Khanyile's Bayete and teen heart-throb Ringo have also become very popular.

 Voëlvry movement

 Afrikaans-language music saw a resurgence in the 1980s as the Voëlvry ("free as a bird" or "outlawed") movement reflected a new Afrikaans artistic counter-culture largely hostile to the values of the National Party and conservative Afrikanerdom.
 Spearheaded by the singer-songwriter Johannes Kerkorrel and his Gereformeerde Blues Band, the movement (which was named after Kerkorrel's 1989 regional tour) also included musicians Bernoldus Niemand (aka James Phillips) and Koos Kombuis.
-Voëlvry tapped into a growing dissatisfaction with the Apartheid system amongst white Afrikaans speakers, and thus Voëlvry represents the musical branch of opposition that was paralleled by literature and the arts.
+Voëlvry tapped into growing dissatisfaction with the Apartheid system among white Afrikaans speakers; thus, it represents the musical branch of the opposition, paralleled by literature and the arts.